dalesgit/logseq/pages/SD training Nov 7.md

 				- difficult to sit with others' grief when SD is grieving
 			- This is good re. the different ways people grieve: 	https://doinggrief.org/checklist-contemplation-8/
 			- Nina: had a voice teacher who could hear e.g. "grief" in a person's voice.
+		- SD for the bereaved
+			- What does "ego" mean